TheRealKaup/KTech/dev.md

 2 issues:
 - In `ExpandMovementTree()` I'm constantly pushing into the vectors, which is incredibly costy.
 - Pointer managment in the engine sucks.
 There is no clear and cheap way to transfer an object between layers or maps.
 Not sure if unique pointers are much of a solution.

+## 28/6/2023 12:41

+Solutions for `ExpandMovementTree()` vector issue:
+- Divide the amount of vectors by 4 by replacing same-sized vectors with sctructured vectors.
+For example: `vector pushingObjects, objectsToPush, pushingColliders, collidersToPush` -> `vector pushData = { {object, object, size_t, size_t}, ... }`.
+- Private variables inside `Object` to completely avoid any vectors or maps, resets those variables at the start and end of `Move()`.

+## 28/6/2023 14:05

+Went with the first solution.
+Also, `ExpandMovementTree()` is not a part of the `Engine` namespace anymore.
+There is no reason for it to be there, the only thing it could do is confuse the user.
+So, what I have done now cut the allocation occurrences by 4 times.